For holders of diplomatic and official passports:

 If a vehicle does not have a valid vignette during a control, the owner or user of the vehicle will have to pay a fine corresponding to the vehicle category.
 The deadline for paying a fine is 60 days.
 If a fine is not paid within the prescribed period, its amount will be increased drastically (fourfold).
 It is recommended that the confirmation of the purchased vignette be kept for two years after its expiration.

 According to the applicable laws, a driver's licence issued by foreign authorities may be used on the territory of Hungary if the licence contains the following: licence holder information and photograph, date of licence issuance, number and validity (of certain licence categories), inscription permis de conduire, name and a sign of the country in which the licence was issued.
-Hungary recognises Serbian driver's licences.
+Hungary recognises Serbian driver's licences, but not the private test drivers license of the Republic of Serbia.
 Only driver's licences written in Latin script are accepted.
 If a person stays in Hungary for more than six months, it is necessary to exchange the Serbian driver's licence for a Hungarian one.
 An international driving permit is not required.

 More information on motorways in Hungary, including information on regulations, service centres, vignettes, etc., can be found at: www.autopalya.hu.